-Today I am answering all of your questions about Noom, including “What is Noom?”
-“How does Noom Work?” and “Is Noom Worth it?”- among others.
-I even created a video tutorial to give you a sneak peak at what this weight loss app looks like and how it actually works.
+Today is Noom FAQ Day!
+“What is Noom?”
+“How does Noom Work?” and “Is Noom Worth it?”- I answer these questions, among others.
+I even created a video tutorial to give you a sneak peak at what the noom weight loss app looks like and how it actually works.
 I do not work for Noom, but I proudly share my referral partner link in my post, in hopes that my story and the information I provide will help others in their weight loss journey.

 I've been using Noom for weight loss since September of 2017. :-O I can hardly believe I've been eating this way for so long now.

 Since I've started using it and writing about Noom, tons of fans, friends and family have been asking me all kinds of questions about it.

 I thought I'd put together anFAQ post with answers to all the questions I keep getting about Noom.

 What is Noom? and How Does Noom Work?

 Noom Healthy Weight Program is an app-based weight loss program for iPhone and android smartphones.
 (Again, here is a full Noom review) It has some standard weight loss app features, like food logging, but really stands apart thanks to three key features.

 The features that set it apart from other popular weight loss apps are:

 - Coaches trained in nutrition AND goal setting